 childhood memory is genuine and if he is actually Rachael's son.
 K

 visits a memory maker named, Ana, who lives in an isolated bubble due to an immune deficiency.
 Ana tells him his memory is a genuine

-memory, not an artificial one.
+memory, not an implant.
 K concludes that he is Rachael's son.